AnyChart/docs.anychart.com/Common_Settings/Legend/Basic_Settings.md

 If the layout is `"horizontal-expandable"` or `"vertical-expandable"`, the legend expands in any possible direction and occupies the maximum possible space, but only within the given limits.

-This sample shows how setting maximum width and height affects the legend depending on the layout:
+This sample shows how setting maximum width and height affects the legend, depending on the layout:

 ```
 // set the max width and height of the legend